 As much as all developers like to think they write perfect code, no software is free from bugs.
 Developers hope most bugs are detected during development as part of a rigorous quality compliance process, with just a few surfacing under normal usage over the life of the app.
 In the worst case, bugs are discovered by malicious users with bad intentions.

 The consequences of bugs are compounded greatly when you construct your application stack from multiple open source tools, programming languages, and platforms.
 You need to review each component separately to validate it as bug‑free.
-When bugs are discovered in open source software, it’s important to have a defined policy for validating, testing, and, fixing them if possible.
+When bugs are discovered in open source software, it’s important to have a defined policy for validating, testing, and (if possible) fixing them.

 Your policy for open source software needs to include at least three processes: